FoolishE312/VERY-Basic-Coding-Repository/Writerside/topics/starter-topic.md

 > This icon represents an important clarification, correction, etc. related to this repository.
 {style="note"}

-> This icon represents a VERY important mistake that people make or a necessary clarification that could lead to a mistake.
+> This icon represents a VERY important mistake that people make or a necessary clarification that could otherwise lead to a mistake.
 {style="warning"}